-If the prize in question is a graduate job in consulting, we’d suggest learning as much as possible about the other candidates going for the role.
+We’d suggest learning as much as possible about the other candidates going for the role you want.
 What are their priorities?
 What sort of employers appeal most to them?
 What are they doing to boost their employability?
 TARGETjobs can help you start your detective work.

-The Graduate Survey is conducted by Trendence UK, a partner of TARGETjobs’ owner Group GTI.
-73,517 students took part – here, we focus on the results from those students who expressed an interest in working for consulting employers.
+The Graduate Survey was conducted by Trendence UK, a partner of TARGETjobs’ parent company Group GTI.
+74,746 students responded to the survey and we are focusing on the students who expressed an interest in working for investment banks and investment management firms.

 We’ve put together the five most interesting facts about your competition:

-1. LinkedIn is the place to be seen for graduate consulting candidates
+1. LinkedIn is where it's at for graduate consulting candidates

-A whopping 86% of students interested in graduate careers in consulting choose LinkedIn over other social media when it comes to looking for a career.
-This is the highest percentage out of all the sectors we surveyed, which suggests that if you’re not on LinkedIn yet you probably should be, even if only to find out what all the fuss is about.
+A massive 88% of students interested in graduate careers in consulting choose LinkedIn over other social media when it comes to looking for a career.
+If you’re not on LinkedIn yet you probably should be, even if only to find out what all the fuss is about.
 You’ll likely be impressed: through LinkedIn, you can connect with consulting professionals, alumni from your university and professional groups such as the MCA (Management Consultancies Association), which will help to boost that all-important commercial awareness.
 Make sure you read our advice on how to set up and make the most of your account.

 Would-be consultants’ top two methods of engaging with recruiters are stands at careers fairs and on-campus careers workshops.
-If you’ve not considered either of these, go along at your next opportunity and find out what you could be missing.
+In fact, 82% of graduate consulting candidates have attended a university careers fair - that's almost 10% more than the average.
+Go along at your next opportunity and find out what you could be missing.
 Chatting with someone who works at a firm you’re interested in can gain you invaluable information, and it could be a chance to impress.
 We’ve got advice on how to create the best impression when it comes to meeting recruiters at events.

-The vast majority of students interested in graduate consulting careers want to work at a large international firm, 42% of those surveyed (only 15% want to work for a large UK-based firm, and 10% at an SME), and 74% think international interactions are important or very important factors when choosing an employer.
+The vast majority of students interested in graduate consulting careers want to work at a large international firm: 46% of those surveyed (only 14% want to work for a large UK-based firm, and 11% at an SME).
+It's not surprising, then, that 74% think international interactions are important or very important factors when choosing an employer.
 Happily, most of the consulting employers advertising on TARGETjobs have a global presence.
 Size may affect the training you receive and the career development opportunities available, and the strength of a company’s international networks will affect your opportunities to work in other countries.
 But remember, size isn’t everything.
 You need to take other factors such as culture, training, projects, opportunities to progress and so on into account when deciding whom to apply to – check out the employer hubs on TARGETjobs for starters, to get a sense of the different types of employers.

-A large minority of students interested in consulting careers will have completed an internship of two months or more – 45%, in fact – by their final year.
-This is higher than the average, which is 33%.
-Three quarters of consulting employers advertising on targetjobs.co.uk offer work experience, so why not take the opportunity to get ahead of the competition?
+A large minority of students interested in consulting careers will have completed an internship of two months or more – 46%, in fact – by their final year.
+This is higher than the average, which is 34%.
+Most consulting employers advertising on targetjobs.co.uk offer work experience, so why not take the opportunity to get ahead of the competition?
 Candidates with real business experience are highly sought after when it comes to the selection process and, as in other sectors, a successful internship could set you up for a graduate position.
 Structured ten-week summer internships offered to penultimate-year students are most common, although some firms offer year-round opportunities.
 We’ve got lots of advice for you on how to make the most of your internship.
-45% of course leaves many students who have not done an internship – if this is you there is no reason to panic (we’ve got advice for you too!).
+More than half of would-be consultants have not done an internship, however – if this is you there is no reason to panic (we’ve got advice for you too!).

 - How to get a consulting internship: top tips